Planning the visit

 Is he crazy?
 I wondered.
 How do I go this half kilometer wading through knee deep mud?

--Can they be summoned here?
+-Can they be called here?
 I asked again.

 -The boy will call an auto sir.
 He pointed at the other person who looked like a forty year old man.
 Not sure how he seemed to be a ‘boy’ to the manager.